Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 30 - Azure Functions Demo - Trigger Email Notifications on Blob Storage File Uploads Using Azure Communication Services/README.md

  1. Create one Folder with any name in you Local PC.

   2. Search for VS code in your Local PC and open it.

+  3. Open your newly created folder in VS Code.

 # install following Extensions: